laurentftech/Podcast_generator/README.md

 ## 🌍 Multilingual Support

-Thanks to the Google Gemini API, **Podcast Creator** supports multiple languages and accents, allowing you to:
+Thanks to the Google Gemini API, **Podcast Generator** supports multiple languages and accents, allowing you to:

 - Create multilingual podcasts with distinct voices for each language.
 - Produce content for an international audience.